SamMarch/17-Computer-Science-for-JavaScript-Challenge-Regex-Tutorial/README.md

 `.([a-z\.]{2,6})$`.

 So, it must start and end with the given parameters within the code.
 If it does not, then it is not a match.

+### Quantifiers

+Quantifiers are used to determine how many occurences that a specific character or group of characters must to be present in order to have a correct match.
+For example, if we used the following code in our expression, `xyz+`, then this will attempt to match any string of `xy` followed by at least one `z`.
+Now lets take a look at our code for matching the email below:

+`([a-z0-9_\.-]+)`

+As we can see, this will match against any string that contains `a-z`, `0-9`, `_\`, `.`, or `-`.
+The quantifier `+` is there to show us that the string has to contain at least one of these in order to match correctly.